 Stay informed with access to the latest Ascendium news, news releases and more.

-Ascendium Education Group has released its 2020 Education Philanthropy report, Empowering Possibilities.
-The report tells the story of Ascendium’s philanthropy during an unprecedented time and the tremendous efforts of our grant partners who were able to advance their work despite numerous challenges.
+Ascendium Education Group has released its 2021 Education Philanthropy report, Stronger Together.
+The report tells the story of Ascendium’s philanthropy during 2021 and what can be achieved through partnership and collaboration.

 For Media Resources

 Download high-resolution Ascendium logos, or request an interview with a member of our team.
 Our media liaison ensures all press inquiries receive a quick and clear response.